TomasBisciak/CSGORR/README.md

 Versions 1.0 and upwards will not be freeware.

-This is not completed product - do not decompile or redistribute.
 Some features might not work as intended / missing / not work at all.

 Application uses port 64878 and does not require connection to internet.